wustl-oncology/immuno_gcp_wdl_compute1/DNA_Vaccine_Design.md

 #### Running Different Versions of pVACvector
-Running pVACvector with these parameters might be too strict and so no DNA Vector can be created.
+pVACvector should also be run with stricter parameters as below to obtain the most optimal design.
 Here is an example of a bunch of other versions of commands we have tried (you might have to play with the parameters to get results!)

 ```
-# v2 parameters (less conservative compared to v1)
+# v2 parameters (more conservative compared to v1)
 export PATIENT_ID="{ patient id }"
 export HLA_ALLELES="{ hla alleles }"
 export PVAC_VERSION="5.3.0"